Background verification

 • Example 2: A candidate with clear criminal records and validated references was awarded a Green result, expediting the hiring process.

-Once a Green result is obtained, candidates can proceed with the subsequent steps of the hiring process, such as interviews, assessments, and job offers.
-It is important for candidates to continue maintaining transparency and professionalism, ensuring a positive relationship with the prospective employer.
+Once a Green result is obtained, candidates can proceed with the subsequent steps of the onboarding process.
+Candidates need to continue maintaining transparency and professionalism, ensuring a positive relationship with the prospective employer.

 Ethics play a crucial role in the BGV process.
-It is imperative for organizations to uphold the principles of fairness, transparency, and respect for individual rights while conducting background checks.
+Organizations must uphold the principles of fairness, transparency, and respect for individual rights while conducting background checks.
 Here are a few ethical considerations:

 1. Consent: Obtain explicit consent from candidates before initiating the BGV process.